ierhard/anki-cmu-bright/README.md

 These render well on screens and complement LaTeX/MathJax/KaTeX expressions.

+This repo:

-This repo packages the corresponding font (`.ttf`) files and a CSS styling snippet for applying these fonts to your Anki cards.
-Keep reading for a tutorial on how to apply this formatting to your Anki note types.
+1. Packages the font (`.ttf`) files and a corresponding CSS styling snippet.
+2. Gives a brief tutorial &mdash; see below &mdash; on how to use the files in (1) to apply these fonts to your Anki cards.

 **Example:**
 ![Anki card example](images/anki-card-example.png)